galasa-dev/automation/README.md

 1. pipelines - all the tekton components

+# Build-images

+**This documentation is a work in progress**

+This directory holds the Go code for custom build images:

+Github-status

+This image provides the status of a pull request build - whether it passed or failed - and updates the pull request on GitHub with this status.

+Github-verify

+This image is used to verify that a user who opens a pull request into a repository, is an approved code-committer or code-admin, before proceeding with a build.

+Github-monitor

+This image is used to monitor the organisation-wide webhook for any new deliveries, every 2 minutes.
+It will then trigger the appropriate EventListener for each delivery to then trigger the corresponding build pipeline.

+# Dockerfiles

+This directory is the single location for all the dockerfiles needed to build the images Galasa needs.

+The repositories that are needed in the core build (Wrapping, Gradle, Maven, Framework, Extensions, Managers, Obr, Eclipse, Isolated) all follow a similar structure.

+They two arguments:
+ - dockerRepository, the URL to the repostiory we are pushing the image to
+ - tag, to identify the image as an image from a main build with the tag 'main' or a pr build with the commit-SHA of the latest commit in the pr being the image tag.

+# Infrastructure

 # Pipelines

 **This documentation is a work in progress and will continue being added to as new build pipelines are developed.**